Disney Channel (Canada): Launch and development (2015–2025)

-Present day

-Disney Channel originally operated as an "exempted" Category B service: under new policies implemented in 2012, channels that would otherwise meet the definition of a Category B service are exempted from licensing by the Canadian Radio-television and Telecommunications Commission (CRTC), provided that they submit a formal application for licensing after they reach 200,000 subscribers.
+Disney Channel originally operated as an "exempted" Category B service, under new policies implemented in 2012, channels that would otherwise meet the definition of a Category B service were exempted from licensing by the Canadian Radio-television and Telecommunications Commission (CRTC), provided that they submit a formal application for licensing after they reach 200,000 subscribers.
 On September 1, 2017, the channel became a regularly licensed discretionary service.

 In December 2022, Disney Channel, Disney Junior, and Disney XD were added to the streaming bundle StackTV, to accompany Teletoon (now Cartoon Network), Treehouse, and YTV.

+Closure of sister networks (2025–present)

-On July 10, 2025, Corus Entertainment announced that due to existing financial pressure occurring at the company, they would close down Disney Channel's sister networks, as well as ABC Spark and the unrelated Nickelodeon at midnight on September 1, 2025, leaving Disney Channel to be the only remaining Disney-branded networks, alongside Rogers-owned FX and FXX, to continue operating in Canada.
+On July 10, 2025, Corus Entertainment announced that due to ongoing financial pressure occurring at the company, they would permanently close Disney Channel's sister networks, as well as ABC Spark and the Canadian version of Nickelodeon at midnight on September 1, 2025.
+Family Channel, which previously aired Disney Channel's programming, also closed in October 2025; Disney Channel was not affected by the closures.

 Programming

-Disney Channel primarily airs animated, live-action series, and movies from its U.S. counterpart.
-It also airs programming from sister channels Disney XD and Disney Jr., interstitial programs such as Movie Surfers, a look at the latest movies from The Walt Disney Company, and special previews of new shows.
+Disney Channel primarily airs animated programming, live-action series, and films from its American counterpart.
+It also airs programming from sister channels Disney XD and Disney Jr., interstitial programs such as Movie Surfers, which featured previews of upcoming films from The Walt Disney Company, and previews of new shows.
 In order to fulfill Canadian content requirements, Disney Channel also airs programming from other Corus-owned networks.